 About the Department

-The South Asia track of the Asian Studies Major gives students a broad knowledge of the politics, economics, history and culture of the countries of South Asia.
-Faculty members in the departments of Women's Studies, English, Econonomics, History, Sociology and Art offer a wide array of courses on historic and contemporary South Asia.
+The South Asia track of the Asian Studies major gives students a broad knowledge of the politics, economics, history and culture of the countries of South Asia.
+Faculty members in the departments of women's and gender studies, English, economics, history, sociology, and art offer a wide array of courses on historic and contemporary South Asia.
 They also offer individual expertise on the countries of South Asia: India, Pakistan, Bangladesh, Nepal, Sri Lanka, and Afghanistan.